 Adult foster care is similar to assisted living in that the person with Alzheimer’s / dementia resides in the location full-time.
 However, instead of their being 10-100 residents as there is in a memory care residence, there may be only 1-4 residents in the home.
 Homes are often the homes of private individuals who “take in” persons with dementia and receive compensation from Medicaid for doing so.
 Medicaid’s coverage of adult foster care is very difficult to generalized.
 In a few states, Medicaid outright has programs that pay for adult foster care.
 However, many states don’t have clear laws defining their Medicaid policy for adult foster care or don’t have clear laws that distinguish what adult foster care is vs. assisted living.

 In all 50 states and Washington D.C., Medicaid will cover nursing home care for persons with Alzheimer’s or other dementias and Medicaid coverage is an entitlement.
 Unlike, memory care communities, states are not prohibited from covering the cost of room and board in nursing homes.
 Medicaid will pay for the individual’s room, meals and their care.
 However, do all nursing homes accept Medicaid patients?
 No, not every nursing home will accept persons on Medicaid.
 There are private pay only nursing homes.
 Fortunately, the vast majority of nursing homes do accept Medicaid.
 In California, for example, it is estimated the 90% of nursing homes accept Medicaid.
 Complicating matters is the fact that nursing homes may only accept a certain number of Medicaid beneficiaries.
-If one enters a nursing home as a private payer, and then becomes Medicaid eligible, the nursing home, by law, must continue to house and provide care for that individual.
+If one enters a Medicaid nursing home as a private payer, and then becomes Medicaid eligible, the nursing home, by law, must continue to house and provide care for that individual.

 Medicaid is a program designed for persons with low income and limited financial assets.
 The actual income and assets limits are determined by each state separately.
 Furthermore, the income and asset requirements vary based on for which Medicaid program one is applying, their marital status and the criteria change annually.
 To say Medicaid eligibility is complicated, is an understatement.